AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 ## Issue

-The price of a bundled product with Dynamic Pricing enabled is incorrect due to only In-stocks items being included.
+The price of a bundled product with Dynamic Pricing enabled is incorrect due to only in stock items being included.

 <u>Steps to reproduce</u>:

-1. Go to the Commerce admin panel
+1. Go to the Commerce Admin panel
-1. Go to **[!UICONTROL CATALOG]** > **[!UICONTROL Products]** > **[!UICONTROL Add Product]** > **[!UICONTROL Bundle Product].
+1. Go to **[!UICONTROL CATALOG]** > **[!UICONTROL Products]** > **[!UICONTROL Add Product]** > **[!UICONTROL Bundle Product]**.
 1. Set **[UICONROL Dynamic Price]** to **[!UICONTROL Yes]**.
 1. Bundle items:
    * Set **[!UICONTROL Ship bundle items]** to **[!UICONTROL Together]**
    * Select **[!UICONTROL Add Option]**
-      * Title "o1"
+      * Title o1
       * Input type: Dropdown
      * Mark required checkbox
-     * Add any simple product which is in stock - for example, "Joust Duffle Bag" SKU 24-MB01 - before adding the product, note down somewhere its price - $34
+     * Add any simple product which is in stock - for example, Joust Duffle Bag SKU 24-MB01 - before adding the product, note down its price - $34
-    * Default quantity: *1*
+    * Default quantity: 1
    *  Select **[!UICONTROL Add Option]**
-      * **[!UICONTROL Option Title]** = "o2"
+      * **[!UICONTROL Option Title]** = o2
       * **[!UICONTROL Input type]** = **[!UICONTROL Dropdown]**
-      * Mark required checkbox.
+      * Mark required checkbox
-      * Add any simple product which is in stock, different from the product added in the step before; for example - "Strive Shoulder Pack" 24-MB04 - before adding the product, note down somewhere its price - $32
+      * Add any simple product which is in stock, different from the product added in the step before; for example - Strive Shoulder Pack 24-MB04 - before adding the product, note down its price - $32
-      * Default quantity: *1*
+      * Default quantity: 1
-1. Save product
+1. Save product.
-1. Go to frontend & find the product created in the previous steps.
-Note down its price - $66 -66 = 32 + 34.
+1. Go to the store front and find the product created in the previous steps.
+Note down its price - $66
+(66 = 32 + 34).
 Currently, the price of the bundle product is equal to the sum of the prices of its options.
-1. Go to the Commerce admin panel.
+1. Go to the Commerce Admin panel.
 Go to **[!UICONTROL CATALOG]** > **[!UICONTROL Products]**.
 1. Find one of the simple products assigned as an option to the bundle product earlier:
-SKU 24-MB01 and a price of $34
+SKU 24-MB01 and a price of $34.
-1. Change its quantity to *0*
+1. Change its quantity to 0.
-1. Save the product
+1. Save the product.
 1. Go to the storefront and find the bundle product created in the previous steps.
 Note down its price - $32.
 Previously it was priced at $66 which was the sum of $34 from SKU 24-MB01 and $32 from SKU 24-MB04.
 Now that product 24-MB01 is out of stock, the bundle price is listed as $32 which is the price of the other product which is option in stock.

 <u>Expected results</u>: